20th International TFT Conference 2026

 Nara Institute of Science and Technology, Japan

-Oxide Semiconductors for next-generation ultralow-power sustainable
+Oxide Semiconductors for next-generation ultralow-power sustainable electronics

 Kasidit Toprasertpong